-Tonight in London: A double-bill of Straub/Huillet's En rachâchant (1982) and Klassenverhältnisse (Class Relations, 1984) will screen at the BFI as part of "The Films of Jean-Marie Straub and Danièle Huillet", a complete retrospective proposed, programmed, and realized by Ricardo Matos Cabo.
+Tonight in London: A double-bill of Straub/Huillet's En rachâchant (1982) and Klassenverhältnisse (Class Relations, 1984) will screen at the BFI as part of "The Films of Jean-Marie Straub and Danièle Huillet", a complete retrospective programmed and realized by Ricardo Matos Cabo.

 In honor of this program, Laurent Kretzschmar and I present three new English translations of Serge Daney on the Straubs:

-• "The Straubs", on Huillet and Straub as teachers, and as interlocutors of their work
+- "The Straubs", on Huillet and Straub as teachers, and interlocutors of their own work

 *